Rohan9920/ML-Algorithms-Implementation/Naive_Bayes_Classifier/README.md

 - The algorithm assumes that all the predictor features are independent.
 - Can be used as a baseline algorithm for classification.
 - Laplace smoothing must be used to avoid zero probability issue.
+- NB algorithm is sensitive to skewed features.
+When training data is not representative of the whole population, the prior estimates will be incorrect.

 ## Algorithm steps: ##
 The example used in the code is 'classification of text messages into spam/not spam'.